-It's considered best practice that all Chicago tenants and landlords sign a written apartment lease.
+It's considered best practice to sign a written apartment lease for all Chicago tenants and landlords.
 But did you know that under Illinois law, residential leases need not be in writing unless the lease term is for more than a year?
 (See the Statute of Frauds, 740 ILCS 80/2).
 Even an oral rental agreement for a term longer than a year may still be enforceable, though only as a month-to-month tenancy.
 See Luster v.
 Estate of Cohon, 11 Ill.
 App.3d 608 (1st.
 Dist.
 1973).

 Let’s assume that the landlord and tenant have agreed to sign a rental lease agreement.
 Both parties will want that lease to be enforceable, and as such, they must both sign the agreement.

 Do Roommates All Need to Sign the Same Chicago Apartment Lease?

 What about roommates?
 Should they both sign the apartment lease?
 Yes, and it benefits both the tenants and the landlords if they do.
 Let’s suppose that Tenant A signs the lease, but Tenant A’s roommate, Tenant B, does not sign the lease.
 In that case, Tenant B’s occupancy would be a material breach of the lease, assuming that the lease states that the premises may be occupied only by Tenant A (along with their minor children).
 The unauthorized roommate’s occupancy would be a material breach of the lease and could be the basis for its termination by the Landlord.
 So, Roommates, make sure you are all on the lease so that you don’t get evicted!